qcif-training/2021-06-15-ttt-online-AEST/index.md

 <h3>Requirements</h3>

-Participants should provide a network-connected computor with functioning browser; a second screen is highly recommended.
+Participants should provide a network-connected computer with functioning browser; a second screen is highly recommended.
 You will also need a microphone and video camera, and a place to work where you feel comfortable talk and actively participating in discussion and exercises.